russelljjarvis/SpikingNeuralNetworks_.jl/README.md

 - [ ] NeuroEvolution
 - [ ] ADAM-Opt predictions using evolved population.
 - [ ] Read in and optimize against FPGA Event Stream Data AEDAT

+#### Why Not Optimize Small SNNs With Bigger SNNs?
+This is the long term intended approach, to use a recurrent Inhibitory population + Excitatory population Network to optimize smaller networks.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):